What Is a Recovery Run - Complete Guide from a Coach

 By Marnie Kunz,

-If you’re wondering what is a recovery run, you’ve come to the right place.
 This guide will walk you through everything you need to know about recovery runs - from how and when to do them to enjoy the most benefits.
 As a running coach and lifelong runner, I’ve come to appreciate how important recovery runs are for reducing post-workout tightness and maintaining aerobic fitness.
-Whether you’re doing a running streak, speed workouts, running a 5K, or just ran a marathon, recovery runs can help boost your recovery.
+Whether you’re doing a running streak, speed workouts, running a 5K, or just ran a marathon, recovery runs are one of the smartest tools for improving endurance and preventing burnout.
+In this article, we’ll break down what a recovery run is, the key benefits, how to find the right pace, and when to add it into your training plan.

 What Is a Recovery Run, According to a Run Coach